 Along with Lunch Counter and Kahuna, this is one of the biggest rapids on the river.
 Hang on for the ride!

 This rapid is known for strong swirlies right behind it (paddle hard!), and the air bubbles that the rapid entrains deep into the river, which shimmer upwards after the rapid.
 Do a roll, or jump in the river here, and listen...

 A scramble up to a cliff jump on river left can break up the next section of flatwater, if you are ambitious.
 At most summer flows, a throw rope is helpful to get jumpers back in to the bank.

-The last major rapid before Sheep Gulch starts with some small but nice surf waves, then there are lots of pourovers and rocks to play around (with a number of shallow ledges), with a big wave train out the bottom.
-The left line, left of the large rocks at the start is generally cleaner for rafts.
+The last major rapid before Sheep Gulch starts with some small but nice surf waves, followed by lots of pourovers and rocks to play around (with a number of shallow ledges), and a big wave train out the bottom.
+The left line, left of the large rocks at the start, is generally cleaner for rafts.
 A huge river left eddy at the bottom allows for another run down the large wave train at the bottom.

-Below Cottonwood on the right, there is a wide ledge hole that is surprisingly trashy.
-If you drop in here looking for a surf, you might get a windowshading :-).
-A secondary wave behind it is more surfable, and can also be sticky at medium flows (6-7K).
-Eddy service on the right.
+Below Cottonwood on the right, a wide ledge hole is surprisingly trashy.
+If you drop in looking for a surf, you might get a windowshading :-).
+A secondary wave behind it is more surfable, and can also be sticky at medium flows (6000-7000 cfs).
+Eddy service is available on the right.

 The last surf wave, with eddy service on river right.

 With another great run in your memory banks, its time to negotiate the takeout ramp.
 You can put your recyclables in the handy container on the downstream side.
 If you need to walk up to get your vehicle, a nicely-built trail runs from downstream side of the take-out ramp up to the parking area.

 Plan guiding Wild and Scenic river management by Bridger-Teton National Forest.